matrix-org/matrix-spec/content/client-server-api/_index.md

 before accepting the join.
 See the [Server-Server Spec](/server-server-api/#restricted-rooms) for more information.

-If the room is `restricted` but no valid conditions are presented then the room is effectively invite only.

 The user does not need to maintain the conditions in order to stay a member of the room: the conditions are only checked/evaluated during the join process.